 Diplomate-American Board of Physical Medicine & Rehabilitation, Dallas, Texas

-added to a catheter to hold and the secure the balloon in place should become the standard for suprapubic catheters.
-I
+a catheter to hold and the secure the balloon in place should become the standard for suprapubic catheters.
+I myself have multiple

 Dr. David Green, MD